On the fence about your onboarding process?

-1. You still think NOT spending money is a good idea.
+1. You still think NOT spending money on new employee onboarding is a good idea.

 Allocating none of your budget to a new onboarding process may seem like a good idea to save money… but in the long run, the opposite is true.
 The 68% of companies which rely solely on on-the-job training to onboard new employees do save money in onboarding, but the outlying costs are much higher.
 The cost of hiring, training, and putting a new employee to work is around $11,000, it doesn’t seem like a money-saving endeavor so much as a way to ruin the investment you’ve already made in your employees.

-2. Your lack of a new employee onboarding process leaves new hires confused.
+2. Your lack of an onboarding process leaves new hires confused and frustrated.

 Setting goals for the new employees (a staple in the onboarding process) is crucial to the success of the new team member; but unfortunately, 60% of companies indicate they don’t set internal milestones for their new hires.
 Placing employees into their new roles without any understanding of how their work fits into the company’s larger vision, you set them up for failure.
 Investing in a robust onboarding program prevents new hires from floundering under the pressures of expanding their roles into other parts of the business.
 A clearly defined career path, according to 83% of frontline employees, supports employee longevity; a definition you provide during the onboarding process.